 - In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - 14.
-Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - 15.
-Turn the engine off, and then check the oil level and correct it if necessary. - Install the footboard by installing the bolts, and then tightening them to the specified torque.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - Start the engine and warm it up for several minutes.
+While warming up, check for oil leakage.
+If oil leakage is found, turn the engine off immediately and check for the cause. - 10.
+Turn the engine off, and then check the oil level and correct it if necessary.